Serbian Empire: Events in Bosnia and Dalmatia (1350s)

 Dušan evidently wanted to expand his rule over the provinces that had earlier been in the hands of Serbia, such as Hum, which was annexed by Bosnian Ban Stephen II Kotromanić in 1326.
 In 1350, Dušan attacked Bosnia, seeking to regain the previously lost land of Hum and stop raids on his tributaries at Konavle.
 Venice sought a settlement between the two, but failed.
 In October, he invaded Hum, with an army said to be of 80,000 men, and successfully occupied part of the disputed territory.
 According to Orbini, Dušan had secretly been in contact with various Bosnian nobles, offering them bribes for support, and many nobles, chiefly of Hum, were ready to betray the Ban, such as the Nikolić family which was kin to the Nemanjić.
 The Ban avoided any major confrontation and did not meet Dušan in battle; he instead retired to the mountains and made small hit-and-run actions.
 Most of Bosnia's fortresses held out, but some nobles submitted to Dušan.
 The Serbs ravaged much of the countryside.
 With one army they reached Duvno and Cetina; a second army reached Krka, on which lay Knin (modern Croatia); and a third army took Imotski and Novi, where they left garrisons and entered Hum.
 From this position of strength, Dušan tried to negotiate peace with the Ban, sealing it by the marriage of Dušan's son Uroš with Stephen's daughter Elizabeth, who would receive Hum as her dowry – restoring it to Serbia but the Ban was not willing to consider this proposal.

 Dušan may have also launched the campaign to aid his sister, Jelena, who in 1347 married Mladen III Šubić, who was forming an anti-Hungarian coalition.
 Mladen soon died from Black Death (bubonic plague) in 1348, and Jelena sought to maintain the rule of the Šubić's cities of Klis and Skradin for herself and her son.
-A Serbian garisson reached the Dalmatian cities in 1355, but they fell in 1356.
+A Serbian garrison reached the Dalmatian cities in 1355, but they fell in 1356.
 She was challenged by Hungary and Venice, so dispatched Serbian troops in the 1350s, led by generals Đuraš Ilijić and Palman, to western Hum and Croatia may have been for her aid, as operations in this region were unlikely to help Dušan conquer Hum.
 If Dušan had intended to aid Jelena, rising trouble in the East precluded this.